 Funded grantees will be expected to hire, train and support a community-based Behavioral Health Navigator who will identify, understand and effectively connect community residents from at least one of the cohorts above who are experiencing mental health and substance use issues to appropriate support and assistance.
-Grantees will be expected to conduct educational activities with the broader community to increase knowledge and awareness of available mental health and substance use services and supports.
-Grantees are also expected to participate in a no-cost training(s) on how to help people navigate services and supports (including digital options) for mental health and well-being, provided by BILH experts.
+Grantees will also be expected to conduct educational activities with the broader community to increase knowledge and awareness of available mental health and substance use services and supports.
+Grantees are also encouraged to participate in a no-cost training on how to help people navigate digital options for mental health and well-being, provided by BILH experts.